widelands/widelands/doc/sphinx/source/tutorial.rst

 Numbers in Placeholders
 ^^^^^^^^^^^^^^^^^^^^^^^

 Not all languages' number systems work the same as in English.
-So, mocking up an example with putting Gaelic grammar on an English word for illustration, we would have something like `0 boat`, `1 or 2 bhoat`, `3 boats`, `20 boat`...
+For example, the Gaelic word for "cat" conveniently is "cat", and this is how its plural works: `0 cat`, `1 or 2 chat`, `3 cait`, `11 or 12 chat`, `13 cait`, `20 cat`...
 So, instead of using ``_`` to fetch the translation, any string containing a placeholder that is a number should be fetched with ``ngettext`` instead.
 First, you fetch the correct plural form, using the number variable and ``ngettext``:

 .. code-block:: lua